Floods are the #1 natural disaster in the United States.

 What is a Flood?

 Anywhere it rains, it can flood.
 A flood is a general and temporary condition where two or more acres of normally dry land or two or more properties are inundated by water or mudflow.
 Many conditions can result in a flood: hurricanes, broken levees, outdated or clogged drainage systems and rapid accumulation of rainfall.
+To see the Floodplain map click on this link:

 Just because you haven't experienced a flood in the past, doesn't mean you won't in the future.
 Flood risk isn't just based on history; it's also based on a number of factors: rainfall, river-flow and tidal-surge data, topography, flood-control measures, and changes due to building and development.